COVID-19 pandemic: United States

-Anti-lockdown protesters rallied at Ohio Statehouse 20 April 2020.
+Anti-lockdown protesters rallied at the Ohio Statehouse 20 April 2020.

 Beginning in mid-April 2020, protestors objected to government-imposed business closures and restrictions on personal movement and assembly.
 Simultaneously, essential workers protested unsafe conditions and low wages by participating in a brief general strike.
-Some political analysts claimed that the pandemic contributed to US president Donald Trump's 2020 defeat.
+Some political analysts claimed that the pandemic contributed to US President Donald Trump's 2020 defeat to former Vice President Joe Biden and Senator Kamala Harris.

 The COVID-19 pandemic in the United States prompted calls for the United States to adopt social policies common in other wealthy countries, including universal health care, universal child care, paid sick leave, and higher levels of funding for public health.
 The Kaiser Family Foundation estimated that preventable hospitalisations of unvaccinated Americans in the second half of 2021 cost US$13.8 billion.

-There were also protest in regards to vaccine mandates in the United States.
-In January 2022, the US Supreme Court struck down an OSHA rule that mandated vaccination or a testing regimen for all companies with greater than 100 employees.
+There were also protest in regard to vaccine mandates in the United States.
+In January 2022, the US Supreme Court struck down an Occupational Safety and Health Administration (OSHA) rule that mandated vaccination or a testing regimen for all companies with greater than 100 employees.

 Other countries

 The number of journalists imprisoned or detained increased worldwide; some detentions were related to the pandemic.
-The planned NATO "Defender 2020" military exercise in Germany, Poland and the Baltic states, the largest NATO war exercise since the end of the Cold War, was held on a reduced scale.
+The planned NATO "Defender 2020" military exercise in Germany, Poland, and the Baltic states, the largest NATO war exercise since the end of the Cold War, was held on a reduced scale.

 The Iranian government was heavily affected by the virus, which infected some two dozen parliament members and political figures.
 Iranian president Hassan Rouhani wrote a public letter to world leaders asking for help on 14 March 2020, due to a lack of access to international markets.
 Saudi Arabia, which had launched a military intervention in Yemen in March 2015, declared a ceasefire.

 Diplomatic relations between Japan and South Korea worsened.
 South Korea criticised Japan's "ambiguous and passive quarantine efforts" after Japan announced travellers from South Korea must quarantine for two weeks.
 South Korean society was initially polarised on president Moon Jae-in's response to the crisis; many Koreans signed petitions calling for Moon's impeachment or praising his response.

 Some countries passed emergency legislation.
 Some commentators expressed concern that it could allow governments to strengthen their grip on power.
 In Hungary, the parliament voted to allow Prime Minister Viktor Orbán to rule by decree indefinitely, suspend parliament and elections, and punish those deemed to have spread false information.
 In countries such as Egypt, Turkey, and Thailand, opposition activists and government critics were arrested for allegedly spreading fake news.
 In India, journalists criticising the government's response were arrested or issued warnings by police and authorities.